 Politicians in Athens have passed a crucial bill to send back refugees to Turkey.
 The bill clears the way for the implementation of an agreement with Ankara to end the uncontrolled influx of migrants into Europe.

-"The law was adopted by a majority of 169 of the 276 MPs present," Tassos Kourakis, who presided overthe session
+"The law was adopted by a majority of 169 of the 276 MPs present," Tassos Kourakis, who presided over the session, said on Friday.

 The government said it would ensure that the rights of asylum-seekers would be protected under international law.

 "A blame game against our country is starting, that based on the new agreement, we will encroach on human rights" Greece's Migration Minister Yannis Mouzalas told the parliament before the vote.

 "I assure you - and I believe this will relieve everyone - that we will strictly adhere to human rights procedures as stipulated by international law and the Geneva Convention," he added.

 Greek lawmakers also did not explicitly call Turkey a "safe third country" in the new document.